-A shader is represented as a sphere in the viewer, but that shape has nothing to do with the actual project.
+The viewer changes to a material viewer and shows the shader's results on a sphere, but that shape has nothing to do with the actual project.
 It is just intended to help you visualize how the material will look in a 3D environment.
-Fusion also adds a light to the viewer, so you can see how the material's surface responds to light.
+Fusion also adds default lighting to the viewer, so you can see how the material's surface responds to light.

-TIP If you want to see the material displayed as a different object, right-click in the viewer, and choose shape to select from a sublist of 3D primitives geometry.
+TIP If you want to see the material displayed as a different object, right-click in the viewer, and choose from a list of 3D shapes.